Wirecloud/wirecloud/docs/installation_guide.md

 This section describes all the requirements of a basic WireCloud installation. **However, these dependencies are not meant to be installed manually in this step, as they will be installed throughout the documentation:**

 - A Database Manager (MySQL, PostgreSQL, SQLite3...)
-- Python 2.6 or 2.7.
-WireCloud 0.8.0 adds support for python 3.4+.
+- Python 2.7 or python 3.4+.
 In any case, the following python packages must be installed:
     - Django 1.5+
     - South 0.7.4+
     - lxml 2.3.0+